Sumith1896/pyexercises/nssproject.md

 ####Method 1 : PHO
 PHO are given liberty to collect it, sell it and keep the money.
 #####Pros
-1. PHO workers get an incentive to keep all the newspapers collected and clean.
+1. PHO workers get an incentive to keep all the newspapers collected and clean.<br/>
 2. The money obtained hardly affects the hostel funds but will be of value to some poor PHO workers.
 #####Cons
 1. Make sure that the distribution equally among PHO workers
 ####Method 2 : Hostel
 Hostel keeps it, sells it at the end of month, money goes to hostel amenities fund else the newspaper is used for other purposes.
 #####Pros
-1. Hostel pays for newspapers, hence gets back considerable amount back by selling.
+1. Hostel pays for newspapers, hence gets back considerable amount back by selling.<br/>
-2. Newspapers are used a lot in PAF.
+2. Newspapers are used a lot in PAF.<br/>
 3. PHO workers are given bonus from hostel funds anyways, hence forming a loop.
 #####Cons
-1. Somebody should follow up on whether the newspaper is collected or not.
+1. Somebody should follow up on whether the newspaper is collected or not.<br/>
 2. Hard to make sure the money actually goes to the fund or elsewhere.

 There is no clear cut winner but in my personal say PHO workers is a better method and in my hostel I encourage this atleast.

 ###What could be done?
-This project can be extended and hence can near to completion in the following ways
+This project can be extended and hence can near to completion in the following ways<br/>
-1. Collect information from more hostels.
+1. Collect information from more hostels.<br/>
-2. Present this in front of concerned authorities and student heads and have a open debate with these people together where some conclusion can be reached.
+2. Present this in front of concerned authorities and student heads and have a open debate with these people together where some conclusion can be reached.<br/>
 3. Then, all the hostel council should be encouraged to adopt this model.

 ###Acknowledgements